10 tips for delivering a great Click & Collect experience

 3. Offer a store stock checker

 Delivering Click and Collect is great but in order to compliment the service display live stock levels of in-store products for each individual item.
 This can show customers whether the item they want is available at their local store, or one nearby, meaning they don’t waste time going through the checkout only to find the item they want to collect is not available.
 By providing a buffer level on each item, at each store, you can ensure that there is some allowance for sudden large in-store purchases or more popular items and stores.
 Ensuring that your ecommerce platform and warehouse management/ERP software are integrated is crucial in being able to provide this service alongside your Click and Collect.
+Retailers like Office Outlet and F.Hinds show real-time stock levels on every product at every store, as well as their online inventory.

 Example store stock checker on product pages